NOTE: This post was originally published on my previous blog, The Healing Project.

-I conducted a similar audit on my life as a whole and came up with 15 serious personal and professional wins for the year (including regular blogging!), as well as three key areas of my life which didn’t go as well as I would have liked.
+I conducted such an audit on my life and came up with 15 serious personal and professional wins for the year (including regular blogging!), as well as three key areas of my life which didn’t go as well as I would have liked.
 This audit created a firm foundation for my 2011 planning and I highly recommend that you do something similar.

 New Year’s Resolutions